spekulatius/PHPScraper/websites/examples/parse-csv-json-and-xml-files.md

 ```

 ::: notice Multiple Methods
-The examples above apply for the following methods:
+The examples above apply to the following methods:

 - `parseJson`
 - `parseXml`